engula/engula.github.io/docs/posts/tutorial-0.2.md

 }
 ```

 That's it.
 You only need to import the `engula::kernel::grpc::Kernel` and connect to the kernel server.
-Then you can use the engine exactly the same as before, except that your engine is now powered by a remote kernel.
+Then you can use the engine exactly the same as before, except that your engine is now powered by a remote kernel!

 Well, the idea may not sound so exciting at this moment, as our remote kernel is very primitive for now.
 However, imagine that Engula provides a serverless kernel that scales automatically according to your workload in the future.
-Then you can build the database with the new kernel to get a serverless database instantly, without changing any other code at all!
+Then you can build your database with the new kernel to get a serverless database instantly, without changing any other code at all!

-You can build a standalone database and a serverless database in the same way.
+Engula enables you to build a standalone database and a serverless database in the same way.
 You don't need to pay any unnecessary performance penalty in either case.
-And we will also help you deploy the database you build.
+And we will also help you deploy your database.
 These are the goals of Engula 1.0.
 Watch us!

 ## Get more information

+That's all for Engula 0.2.
 If you want to know more about Engula, you can start with [the design document](https://github.com/engula/engula/blob/main/docs/design.md).
-That's all for Engula 0.2.
 See you in the next release!